Maison Dentaire Specialist Clinic

 anything

-With good oral hygiene and regular dental reviews, crowns and bridges can last many years.
+With good oral hygiene and regular dental reviews, crowns can last many years.
 Their longevity depends on factors such as bite forces, material choice, oral habits (like grinding), and how well they are maintained.

 Yes.
-We design crowns and bridges to match your natural teeth in colour, shape, and proportions.
+We design crowns to match your natural teeth in colour, shape, and proportions.
 The material and design are chosen based on how visible the tooth is when you smile and how much strength is needed.

 At first, you may notice the new restoration simply because it’s new.
-After a short adjustment period, most patients find that crowns and bridges feel very similar to their natural teeth.
+After a short adjustment period, most patients find that crowns feel very similar to their natural teeth.
 We always check the bite carefully before final placement to ensure comfort.

 After the procedure, some patients may experience temporary sensitivity, especially to cold or pressure.
 This usually settles within a short period as the tooth adjusts.
 In a small number of cases—particularly when a tooth was already heavily restored or close to the nerve—symptoms may persist.
 If this happens, further treatment such as root canal treatment may be required.